Anujjha19/Summer-PEP-NodeJs-23/Assignment 22 June/Readme.md

 Note:
 This is a basic implementation of a RESTful API using Node.js, MongoDB, and Express.
 You can enhance and customize it based on your specific requirements and learning objectives.
->>>>>>> 1eaed85acb3f60aa6b517428281fa4407a3026e4

-This file establishes a connection to the MongoDB database using the `mongoose` library.
-It reads the connection details from a `.env` file and exports a function `connectToDB` that can be called to connect to the database.

-### README.md:

-This document provides an overview of the files in the project and their respective purposes.